mcealera/amazon-connect-workshop/README.md

 4. S3 to store conversation data and call metadata
 5. Cloudwatch to monitor and debug the solution
 6. Polly to voice IVR dialogue
-7. (optional) Lex for basic chatbot functionality
+7. Lex for basic chatbot functionality

 ## Prepare the Environment (if not already done)